 H Raksha Bandhan/Narial Purnima (16 Shravana): Festival to honour the sea god Varuna.
 Brothers and sisters exchange gifts, the sister tying a thread known as a rakhi to her brother’s wrist.
 Brahmins, after a day’s fasting, change the sacred thread they wear.

-N Independence Day (Aug 15): India’s biggest secular celebration, on the anniversary of Independence from Britain.
+N Independence Day (Aug 15): India’s biggest secular celebration, on the anniversary of Independence from the UK.

 H Ganesh Chaturthi (4 Bhadraparda): Festival dedicated to Ganesh, especially celebrated in Maharashtra.
 In Mumbai, huge processions carry images of the god to immerse in the sea.

-H Janmashtami (23 Bhadraparda): Krishna’s birthday, an occasion for fasting and celebration, especially in Agra, Mumbai, Mathura (UP) and Vrindaban (UP).
+H Janmashtami (23 Bhadraparda): Krishna’s birthday, an occasion for fasting and celebration, especially in Agra, Mathura and Vrindavan (UP).

-H Dussehra (1–10 Ashvina): Ten-day festival (usually two days’ public holiday) associated with vanquishing demons, in particular Rama’s victory over Ravana in the Ramayana, and Durga’s over the buffalo-headed Mahishasura (particularly in West Bengal, where it is called Durga Puja).
-Dussehra celebrations include performances of the Ram Lila (life of Rama).
-Best in Mysore (Karnataka), Ahmedabad (Gujarat) and Kullu (Himachal Pradesh).
+H Dussehra/Dasara (1–10 Ashvina): Ten-day festival (usually two days’ public holiday) associated with vanquishing demons, in particular Rama’s victory over Ravana in the Ramayana, and Durga’s over the buffalo-headed Mahishasura (particularly in West Bengal, where it is called Durga Puja).
+Dussehra (known as Dasara in south India) celebrations include performances of the Ram Lila (life of Rama).
+Best in Mysuru (Karnataka), Ahmedabad (Gujarat) and Kullu (Himachal Pradesh).
 Durga Puja is best seen in Kolkata where it is an occasion for exchanging gifts, and every locality has its own competing street-side image.

 N Mahatma Gandhi’s Birthday (Oct 2): Solemn commemoration of independent India’s founding father.